 The Bishop of St Germans

-Bishop Chris is married to Revd Ellie Goldsmith and the couple have two children.
+Bishop Hugh is married to Lizzie and they have four children.

 The Bishops’ Office

 Archdeacon Audrey was welcomed to Cornwall from the Diocese of Newcastle in 2011.
 While in Newcastle, Audrey spent 14 years in parish ministry before becoming Bishop’s Chaplain and Director of Ordinands in 2002.